johnwalicki/node-red-workshop-photobooth/docs/index.md

 ### [4 - Containerization](part4/)

-In this part, you will add a `Dockerfile` to your Node-RED project that can be used to create a containerised version of your application.
+In this part, you will add a `Dockerfile` to your Node-RED project that can be used to create a containerized version of your application.

 ### [5 - Summary and next steps](part5/)